MasterChef winners – where are they now?

 Natalie Coleman, or 'the girl from Hackney that did good' according to her blog, has totally abandoned her life as a former credit controller/techno DJ.
 Since her MasterChef victory, Natalie has worked at some of the UK's most renowned restaurants (including Le Gavroche, the Gilbert Scott and the Hand & Flowers) and appeared on various TV shows.

-The cookbook MasterChef: The Finalists includes a range of Natalie’s dishes from the series, and she published her first cookbook Winning Recipes: For Every Day in 2014.
+She published her first cookbook Winning Recipes: For Every Day in 2014 and also teaches children's cookery classes in schools and at cookery schools in school holidays.
 You can give Natalie's recipes a go here.

 Shelina Permalloo – 2012

 Following her victory in MasterChef 2012, mango-loving former charity worker Shelina has been sharing her take on Mauritian cooking on TV, at events such as the BBC Good Food Show and on the menu at Michelin-starred restaurant Benares.
 Her first book, Sunshine On A Plate, was published in June 2013 and her second, The Sunshine Diet, was published in January 2015.
 And she is about to fulfill her dream of opening a restaurant, Lakaz Maman, a "Mauritian street food kitchen" in Southampton.
 You can try Shelina's recipes yourself here.